Ranong province

 Ranong (Note: ระนอง /th/; Rundung, روندوڠ) is one of Thailand's southern provinces (changwat), on the west coast along the Andaman Sea.
-It has the fewest inhabitants of all Thai provinces (making it the least populous of all the Thai provinces).
+It is the second-least populous province.
 Provinces neighboring Ranong are (clockwise) Chumphon, Surat Thani, and Phang Nga.
 To the west, it borders Kawthaung, Tanintharyi, Myanmar.

 Geography

 Ranong is on the Kra Isthmus, a narrow strip of land, only 44 km wide, that connects Thailand with the Malay Peninsula, on the west of the Phuket mountain range.
 It has a long coast on the Andaman Sea.
 The province, together with Trat province, is known for being one of the wettest places in Thailand, the rainy season lasting for about eight months.

 Ranong is the least populated province.
 The total forest area is 1,726 km2 or 53.5 percent of provincial area, and 67 percent is mountainous.
 In former years the major industry was tin mining, but most mines are now exhausted.
 White clay mining (for the production of porcelain) and fishing are now the main industries, along with rubber and cashew nuts.

 The Ngao Mangrove Forest Research Centre, also known as the Ranong Biosphere Reserve, in the north of Kapoe District, covering 189,431 rai (303.09 km^{2}), was declared in 1997.
 It is the fourth biosphere reserve of Thailand, and the only one on the seacoast protecting mangrove forests.